– Updated October 20 2021 –

-Dashlane Web Services are built in NodeJS, and we have all sorts of different databases depending on the project, including MySQL, Redis, MongoDB, etc.
+Dashlane Web Services are built in NodeJS, and we have all sorts of different databases depending on the project, including MySQL, Redis, Redshift, etc.

 Our Server engineers are in charge of maintaining and evolving this foundational layer of the Dashlane platform, making sure it is scalable and reliable.

 - Dashlane on Apple: Unified iOS, iPadOS and Mac Catalyst app written in Swift and SwiftUI with a native Safari App Extension for Safari on Mac